jclauneurolab/aims-website/README.md

 1. Once you are finished adding content, make sure you've saved all the files.
 2. In the terminal, enter `git status` to see which files you’ve updated.
 3. Add the files to your commit using `git add <file names>`.
 For example, `git add people-page.jsx`.
-To add everthing at once, run `git add .`
+To add everthing at once, run `git add .`.
 4. Commit the changes with `git commit -m "enter a commit message here"`.
 For example, `git commit -m "added my profile"`.
 5. Push the new changes to GitHub using `git push -u origin main`.

 ## To create a pull request

-1. Navigate to your forked repo.
+1. Navigate to your forked repo on GitHub.
 2. Go to the *Pull Requests* tab and click *New Pull Request*.
 3. Click *Create Pull Request*.
+Add an appropriate title and description.
 4. A website developer will check over the pull request and merge it into the site.
 5. That's it!